-This type of self-care is to maintain your state of health and wellness.
+Preventative self-care is done to maintain your state of health and wellness.

 3. Proactive Self-Care

-This is the best type of self-care because it creates sustainability.
-When you are proactive, you are refueling “your cup” BEFORE necessary.
+Proactive self-care is the best type of self-care because it creates sustainability.
+When you are proactive, you are refueling “your cup” BEFORE it is empty.
 When you are proactive, you have a consistent routine and check-in with yourself.
 You are self-aware and recognize your triggers and stressors before they happen.